thorwaler/splitwise-to-toshl/README.md

 ```

 Run the docker container and map the port to make sure it's working
-(This only works if you built it on the same architecture)
+(This works best if you built it on the same architecture.
+An ARM architecture can emulate an x86 one.)

 `docker run -p 5544:5544 splitwise-to-toshl`